Mestanza: Middle Ages

-In the days of the Muslim kingdoms, in the location of the present town, there was an Moorish castle, around which a mosque was built, and around them grew the town.
+In the days of the Muslim kingdoms, in the location of the present town, there was a Moorish castle, around which a mosque was built, and around them grew the town.
 The name Mestanza, of Berber origin, Mistasa, means mosque.

-The town was conquered by Christian king Alfonso VI in 1086.
+The town was conquered by Christian king Alfonso VI in 1086 to be reconquered by the Almoravids a decade later.
+In the year 1115, the famed Almoravid general Mazdali bin Tilankan was slain in a skirmish with Christian forces in the town or its vicinity.
 The Order of Calatrava made this area a Royal Dehesa (royal pastures), in recognition for having been for many centuries one of the largest spaces for receiving transhumant herds in the winter months.
 The cattle organization called Mesta, brought sheep here through a dense network of cattle paths.
 That is why the Cross of the Order of Calatrava, the mutton and the sheep are in the coat of arms of the village.

 This ancient custom of carrying the herds in winter to the valley of Alcudia, remains at a lower level today, as transhumance routes for livestock have been replaced by modern means of transportation such as rail or road.
 Families who live in the valley in winter are known as "Serranos" as they come from the mountains (sierras) in Guadalajara, Soria, Teruel and other provinces.